-I Went from Eating Pizza 24/7 to Downing a Green Smoothie Every Day
+I Went from Eating Pizza 24/7 to Following a Green Smoothie Diet

-It's embarrassing to admit, but nearly 10 years after college, I still eat like a freshman.
+It's embarrassing to admit, but more than 10 years after college, I still eat like a freshman.
 Pizza is by far its own food group in my diet — I joke about running marathons as an excuse to eat a whole pie by myself after Saturday long runs.
 But I'm actually not kidding.
 In fact, I signed up for my second marathon because I liked being able to eat that much pizza and not stress about the carb intake.

 I've always known my diet needed to change.
 I just didn't know how to change it.
 So when I heard that Adam Rosante, a celebrity strength and nutrition coach, created a (free!)
 7-Day Green Smoothie Diet Challenge, I was intrigued.
 I've paid for and done diet challenges like this before — and failed.
 They were too intense, too complicated, and too hard to stick to for someone who literally can't cook herself a meal much more sophisticated than plain chicken and rice.
-(Related: I Lost Weight On the Whole30 Diet Without Cheating)

-That's the whole premise of Rosante's plan: You swap out breakfast — just one meal a day — for a green smoothie.
-I liked it because it's not necessarily about slimming down (although it could probably help you lose weight if that's your goal) or "detoxing" or "cleansing."
-The smoothie diet was about getting more important nutrients into my body so I had more energy to keep up with my workouts.
+That's the whole premise of Rosante's smoothie diet plan: You swap out breakfast — just one meal a day — for a green smoothie.
+I liked it because it's not necessarily about slimming down (although this could be considered a 7-day smoothie weight loss plan if that's your goal) or "detoxing" or "cleansing."
+The green smoothie diet was about getting more important nutrients into my body so I had more energy to keep up with my workouts.

-The smoothies include different mixes of spinach, kale, avocado, bananas, pears, coconut milk, oranges, pineapple slices, honeydew melon, apples, and almond butter.
-(Get inspired by these healthy, homemade green smoothie diet recipes that taste great—and save your money.)
-"When you pack this much nutrition — all of these vitamins, minerals, all of the phytonutrients, and the flavonoids that are packed with antioxidants — into a single glass, it impacts you on a cellular level," Rosante says.
+The green smoothies include different mixes of spinach, kale, avocado, bananas, pears, coconut milk, oranges, pineapple slices, honeydew melon, apples, and almond butter.
+"When you pack this much nutrition — all of these vitamins, minerals, all of the phytonutrients, and the flavonoids that are packed with antioxidants — into a single glass, it impacts you on a cellular level," says Rosante.
 "This improves health markers across the board.
 The smoothies are also packed with fiber, which improves your digestion and contributes to healthier weight loss.
 And they're full of high levels of vitamin C and copper, which aid collagen production and tissue repair-it's also what will improve the quality of your skin tone."
 (Related: Should You Be Adding Collagen to Your Diet?)

-Plus, they're super easy to digest, which is why Rosante champions the liquid breakfast over something like say, an egg white omelet.
+Plus, the recipes in this smoothie diet plan are super easy to digest, which is why Rosante champions the liquid breakfast over something like say, an egg white omelet.
 Not only do the nutrients in smoothies get to where they need to go faster, but drinking them for breakfast also gives your digestive system some time off from breaking down heavier whole foods.
-That conserves energy your body can then use elsewhere, without sacrificing nutrients, Rosante explains.
+That conserves energy your body can then use elsewhere, without sacrificing nutrients, explains Rosante.

 I was sold on the science, but I was less than confident in my ability to pull off the smoothie diet.
 I know that smoothies are supposed to be the epitome of easy, on-the-go healthy eating, but I've found myself intimidated by them in the past.
 How do you know what to put in them?
 How do you know what tastes good with what?
 Sure, you can blend a couple veggies and some ice in 30 seconds, but is that really enough food for a meal?
 That's where having actual recipes to follow came in handy.
 Plus, they all contain six ingredients or less; the whole 11-item grocery list (even with its fancy coconut milk and almond butter) cost me under $60 in New York City.
 (Whatever combo you choose, give it a whirl in one of these best blenders for your smoothie diet.)

 My one issue with the smoothie diet challenge was the size of the smoothies.
 Based on Rosante's measurements, they filled about half of a pint glass.
 When I added more ice, they were a little bigger, but I still felt hungry about two hours later, which seemed a little quick to be craving another meal.
-This isn't necessarily a bad thing though, Rosante says.
-"These smoothie diet recipes are very low in calories, but very high in nutrients—so you're getting all of the nutrients you need at breakfast for not a lot of the calories," he says.
+This isn't necessarily a bad thing though, says Rosante.
+"These smoothie diet recipes are very low in calories but very high in nutrients, so you're getting all of the nutrients you need at breakfast for not a lot of the calories," he says.
 "If you're used to having a bigger breakfast, you're most likely gonna be hungry a couple of hours later and that's okay — you can have a healthy, midmorning snack."
 You can also add protein pre-workout or if you're craving a little more substance.
 I added a teaspoon of whey protein powder on a couple of the days, which helped.
 (Related: 4 Things I Learned from Trying Harley Pasternak's Body Reset Diet)

-"I want people to realize that being healthy is simpler than you think," Rosante says.
+"I want people to realize that being healthy is simpler than you think," says Rosante.
 "We love to overcomplicate the hell out of things, but something as simple as swapping your typical breakfast for a green smoothie can be the one change that eventually opens the door to change everything for you."

-One a day is good, but subsisting solely on liquids can be downright dangerous, says Jaime Mass, R.D., president of Jaime Mass Nutritionals in Florida.
+One a day is good, but subsisting solely on liquids through a weight loss smoothie diet or otherwise can be downright dangerous, says Jaime Mass, R.D., president of Jaime Mass Nutritionals in Florida.
 Sucking through a straw for a couple days, weeks, or months in a row does not detox your body, improve your nutrition, or lead to long-term weight loss, she adds.
 In fact, an all-liquid diet can wreck your long-term health (just look at the startling list of side effects below.)
-So stick to a smoothie for one meal or snack a day — and forgo an all-juice-and-smoothie diet plan.
+So stick to a smoothie for one meal or snack a day — and forgo an all-juice or -smoothie diet plan.

 - Nutritional Deficiencies.
-"Liquid diets are usually not going to provide you everything your body requires," Mass says.
+"Liquid diets are usually not going to provide you everything your body requires," says Mass.
 The result: Poor energy levels, thinning hair, difficulty concentrating, dizziness, nausea, headaches, and a foul mood.
 "Even if a liquid diet claims to provide balanced nutrition, be very wary," she says.

 - Muscle Loss.
 The average juice or smoothie diet plan hinges on severe calorie restriction.
 And while that can lead to weight loss in the short term, most of that weight will be from muscle, not fat, she says.
-Losing muscle can compromise your physique, cardiovascular health, and sports performance, and raise your risk of injuries, Mass says.
-What's more, many plans are lacking in the protein department, only exacerbating muscle deterioration.
+Losing muscle can compromise your physique, cardiovascular health, and sports performance, and raise your risk of injuries, says Mass.
+What's more, many smoothie weight loss diet plans are lacking in the protein department, only exacerbating muscle deterioration.

 - Rebound Weight Gain.
-"Liquid diets for weight loss usually leave the dieter feeling like a failure, when they were in fact not set up for success," Mass says.
-"Consuming very low calorie diets can damage your metabolism and cause aggressive rebound weight gain."
+"Liquid diets for weight loss usually leave the dieter feeling like a failure, when they were in fact not set up for success," says Mass.
+"Consuming very low-calorie diets can damage your metabolism and cause aggressive rebound weight gain."

 - Sugar Spikes.
 Juices and smoothies can be incredibly low in calories and sugars.
 But other times, they're like sucking down a candy bar — only without the taste-bud tingles.
 Some juices on the market contain up to 72 grams of carbohydrates and 60 grams of sugar per serving.
 That's comparable to about five slices of white bread — or a 20-ounce sugar-filled soda.
 Meanwhile, yogurt- or sherbet-heavy smoothie diet recipes are little more than 600-plus-calorie glasses with more carbs and sugar than you will find in not one but two candy bars.
-"Now imagine drinking that four to six times a day," Mass says.
+"Now imagine drinking that four to six times a day," says Mass.

 - Crazy Cravings.
 Even if smoothies fill you up, they probably won't leave you satisfied, as the latter hinges on not only the nutrients, but also on the temperature, texture, consistency, and flavor of your foods, she says.
 Enter, cravings and eventual binge eating.

 - Gallstones.
-When you get all of your meals in liquid form, your digestive tract doesn't operate as designed, Mass says.
+When you get all of your meals in liquid form, your digestive tract doesn't operate as designed, says Mass.
 For that reason, while on liquid diets some people can stop secreting bile, which is needed for proper digestion.
 This can lead to gallstones.